UK HOTEL SOLAR SPECIALISTS

 The honest no

 Not every hotel suits solar.
-We turn down quotes where the math doesn't work — and we'll tell you in the free desk-based feasibility, before you've paid anything.
+We turn down quotes where the maths doesn't work — and we'll tell you in the free desk-based feasibility, before you've paid anything.
 Common reasons to skip: roof condition with less than 10 years of remaining life and no appetite for combined re-roof; Grade I or Grade II* listed front elevations where Listed Building Consent is unlikely (rear slopes and stable blocks usually fine); properties with planned redevelopment within 7 years that won't justify the asset; or hotels where the existing demand profile genuinely doesn't capture sufficient self-consumption (rare for hotels, but possible for very seasonal coastal B&Bs that close November–March).

 FAQS